webarch-coop/ansible-role-systemd/README.md

 #### files

-The `files` variable is a list of files, that will be configured, items in the list can use the following variables:
+The `files` variable for the `systemd_units` list item is an array of files to be configured for the unit, items in the `files` list can use the following variables:

 ##### path

-The `path` variable is the full filesystem path to the file to configure, this variables is required.
+The `path` for the item in the `files` list is used for the full filesystem path to the file to configure, this variables is required.

 ##### comment

-The `comment` variable can be used for adding commented text to the top of the file.
+The `comment` for the item in the `files` list can be used for adding commented text to the top of the file.

 ##### conf

-The `conf` dictionary defines the systemd file variables, as a YAML dictionary.
+The `conf` dictionary for the item in the `files` list defines the systemd file contents in the form of a YAML dictionary.

 The depth of the dictionary defines the type of file that will be configured, for example to generate a systemd environment file (`conf` depth one):